 Historically, manufacturing, food processing, fishing and agriculture were dominant industries.
 Today, tourism, business services and fulfillment operations have created new economic and employment opportunities.
 Coupled with a thriving entrepreneurial community, Dorchester is a county on the move.

 As a federally designated HUBZone, a Dorchester location provides federal contracting opportunities for qualified small businesses located here.
 The County has two Maryland State designated Enterprise Zones at the Dorchester Regional Technology and Hurlock Industrial parks.

 Category leaders and headquarter companies include Amick Farms, Cambridge Engineered Solutions, GKD-USA, Protenergy, LWRC International and the Hyatt Regency Chesapeake Bay Golf Resort.

-In Dorchester – and communities everywhere – small businesses are the heart and soul of our economy.
-Entrepreneurs like JT Merryweather, Chris Brohawn, Adrian Green Holmes, and Adam Xenides are moved to build businesses around their passions.
+Small businesses are the heart and soul of our economy.
+Entrepreneurs like JT Merryweather, Chris Brohawn, Adrian Green Holmes, and Adam Xenides have built businesses around their passions.

 Learn about Dorchester’s business strengths and employers here:

 Explore our Towns & Communities